I'm Kate, a Senior Product Manager* at Pivotal Labs in San Francisco.

 I started out in the tech world as a Scrum Master for a digital agency development team, then moved to enterprise Product Ownership...

-Occasionally I write about Product, teach intro-level Agile & Product Management classes and facilitate Lean Software Atlanta meetups.
+Occasionally I write about Product, teach intro-level Agile & Product Management classes and I used to facilitate Lean Software Atlanta meetups back when I was hanging out on the east coast.

 Product Influencer Content I LOVE